crs4/pydoop/docs/for_dumbo_users.rst

 #.
 Jython is a Java implementation of the Python language: the
-   standard C implementation, in cases where ambiguity may arise, is referred to as "cPython".
-Although this approach gives access to the full programming API, it is limited by the fact that cPython modules (including part of the standard library) cannot be used.
+   standard C implementation, in cases where ambiguity may arise, is referred to as "CPython".
+Although this approach gives access to the full programming API, it is limited by the fact that CPython modules (including part of the standard library) cannot be used.

 As a consequence, few Python programmers use Streaming or Jython